BrockCruess/Cardano-Scam-Token-Registry/README.md

 <img align="right" src="https://i.imgur.com/wnXIsuX.jpeg" width="300">

-Some closed-source wallets are building their own privately-managed and incomplete scam token registries of their own.
-They didn't bother reaching out to partner with the community-built `$sendscams` quarantine wallet that the community has been contributing to in order to track scam tokens since the start of their appearances.
+The Cardano Community has been contributing scam tokens to `$sendscams` since the start of their appearances on the network to create a central point where all scam tokens are sent to and kept track of.
+This community-driven effort is far more efficient than private, proprietary registries that some wallets have opted to create for themselves.
+Their private registries are typically missing many of the tokens that the community has already discovered and submitted to `sendscams`.

-Their private registries lack many of the scam tokens that the community has already quarantined in `$sendscams`.
 To ensure the community has a complete registry that is moderated by the community themselves, the **Cardano Scam Token Registry** has been created.
-Any active community members (that could be you!) may reach out to become a github contributor and help moderate the submitted tokens.
+Any active community members (that could be you!) may reach out to become a GitHub contributor and help moderate the submitted tokens.

 Most importantly, any Cardano user can now contribute to the community-run **Scam Token Registry** simply by sending scam tokens from their wallet to `$sendscams` - no GitHub login or permissions required.